Learnings From 1 Million Events and What You Can Really Do with a Zoom Background

 - Eventbrite Executive Sees Potential in Virtual Concerts Post-COVID: EDM News

 - How Virtual Events Can Improve Your Digital Marketing: Forbes

 - Planner Tips: Event Strategy and Design for Hybrid Meetings: PSAV

-That’s it for this edition of The Lookout.
+That’s it for this edition of The Lookout and our online event world news.
 In the meantime, don’t forget to check out our Guidebook and stay subscribed to catch all of the updates.
 If there’s anything you would like to read about when it comes to remote, or digital events, let me know!
 I’d love to hear your comments and suggestions.

 Don’t forget, you can subscribe to our weekly newsletter to always be updated on the news from the online event world!